Sidney Brown (accordion maker)

 Sidney Brown (October 28, 1906 – August 6, 1981) was a Cajun accordion builder and accordion player.
 In the 1950s, he recorded with his band, Sidney Brown and the Traveler Playboys.
 He would eventually be recognized as the first person to build Cajun accordions after World War II in Louisiana.
 Eventually, other Cajun musicians would play Brown's accordions, including Jo-El Sonnier, Boozoo Chavis and Marc Savoy.

 Brown was born in Church Point, Louisiana.
 By the age of 13, he was playing house dances and fais do-dos.
 After moving from Church Point to Lake Charles, he formed the band, The Traveler Playboys.
 He became well known around Lake Charles for his rhythmic, old-timey accordion playing.
-They began recording for Mike Leadbitter and the Goldband Records label in the mid 1950s.
+They began recording for Eddie Shuler and the Goldband Records label in the mid 1950s.
 Their record Pestauche A Tante Nana would eventually become the third best-selling record in the history of Cajun music.
 His two-step, "Traveler Playboy Special", is still performed by many Cajun bands.